Steamed Cranberry Pudding with Hard Sauce

 - 1/2 teaspoon vanilla extract

 - In a bowl, cream shortening and sugar; beat in eggs and molasses.
 Combine dry ingredients; stir into creamed mixture and mix well.
 Fold in the cranberries.
 Pour into a well-greased and floured 6-cup heat-proof mold.
 Cover tightly with a double layer of foil.
-Place on a rack in a deep kettle.
-Fill kettle with boiling water to a depth of 1 in.; cover kettle and boil gently.
+Place on a rack in a stockpot.
+Fill stockpot with boiling water to a depth of 1 in.; cover stockpot and boil gently.
 Replace water as needed.

 - Steam about 3 hours or until a toothpick inserted in the center comes out clean.
 Let stand 10 minutes before unmolding.
 Let pudding cool 30 minutes before slicing.